1. Is there any legislation relating to working from home in your country?

 2. How can working from home be implemented in a company (e.g. through collective bargaining agreements, a unilateral decision, employment contracts)?

-4. Can an employee force an employer to allow him to work remotely?
+4. Can an employee force an employer to allow them to work remotely?

 7. Does an employer have to grant an employee a specific allowance for working from home?
 If so, under what conditions does an employer not have to pay such an allowance?